Fermat-ORG/fermat-framework/README.md

 * **Fermat is P2P.** That makes it censorship resistent and difficult to be attacked.

 * **Fermat runs on end users' devices.** That enables users to hold their own money eliminating the need to trust a third party.

 * **Fermat segments the world population and brings a custom tailored solution for each segment.** Any developer can create niche wallets for a particular group of people.
+Brands can easily create their own wallet for their followers.

 * **Fermat uses crypto currency networks as public value transport networks.** Fermat users cant choose to move their money arround the world easily and almost for free via these public value transport networks or the legacy financial system as well.